 Plantar Fasciitis is a joint heel pain due to the plantar fascia’s inflammation – a flat rubber band of tissue (ligament) that starts from the heel connecting to the toes.
 It absorbs the repeated strain from the act of walking and running.
 Overstraining the plantar fascia inevitably leads to its inflammation along with constant pain.

 About one in ten people experience plantar fasciitis in their lives.
 It is more likely to be seen in middle-aged people as they have weaker ligaments than the younger age group; however, it’s still common among them – specifically from athletes and soldiers – due to the excessive training.

-What Are the Main Causes for Plantar Fasciitis?
+What Are the Main Causes of Plantar Fasciitis?

-The plantar fascia starts tearing when it becomes weak from too much pressure and stretching damages.
+The plantar fascia starts tearing when it becomes weak from too much pressure and stretching damage.